sreejesh79/SimbliMasterService/README.md

 # SimbliMasterService
-Micro service for the basic business solution
+Micro service for the admin side  business solution
+## To Install
+Install Docker
+yarn
+## To Run in Development Mode
+yarn start
+## To Run in Test Mode
+docker compose up
+## To build for Production
+yarn build